 I’m gonna go ahead and guess you’ve heard of this one but it’s one of my all-time favourites.

 Sit in a circle and ask each person in turn to tell a truth and a lie about themselves.
 Then ask everyone else to vote on which one they think is the truth.

-You’ll end up hearing some pretty elaborate and unbelievable stories and find out things you never knew about each other before.
+You’ll end up hearing some pretty elaborate and unbelievable stories and finding out things you never knew about each other before.